New Cornell University students, faculty and staff are entering a campus forged by history.

 Today, Cornell Dining ranks among the nation’s best, thanks to executive chefs like Kevin Moore, who serves fresh vegetables, fruits and other delicious, healthy fare at the Robert Purcell Marketplace Eatery.
 For example, “Blended Sliders” includes combinations like beef and mushroom, lentil and rice, and turkey and apricot.

-Savor days gone by at the Atrium Cafe at Sage Hall - formerly the university's first residence hall for women, built in 1875.
+Savor days gone by at the Atrium Cafe in Sage Hall – formerly the university’s first residence hall for women, built in 1875.
 Dining in The Ivy Room at Willard Straight Hall?
-Here's a little movie Cornelliana: Willard's daughter, Beatrice Straight, won an Academy Award in 1978 for her role in "Network."
+Here’s a little movie Cornelliana: Straight’s daughter, Beatrice Straight, won an Academy Award in 1977 for her role in “Network.”

 The art of education

 The Herbert F. Johnson Museum of Art, named for Herbert Fisk Johnson Jr., Class of 1922, houses more than 35,000 works.
 The building was designed by famed architect I.M.
 Pei, who also designed the East Building of the National Gallery of Art in Washington and the Louvre Pyramid in Paris.
 On Sept.
-2, the museum hosts a new exhibit: "From the Darkness of the Sea: The Cornell Collection of Blaschka Glass Invertebrate Models," the historic collection of glass marine animals by Leopold Blaschka and his son Rudolf, acquired by Cornell in 1885 for use in teaching in the sciences.
+7, the Johnson hosts a new museum-wide exhibition, “how the light gets in,” with contemporary art about the movement of people across the globe, and the welcome cracks that develop in our notions of borders.